• Skip to primary navigation

 P.S.
 If you’re wondering the best way to clean your pot after making this dish, follow these instructions from Clean Mama.

-cheesy pasta in a bowl with broccoli on the side
+Mac n cheese in a bowl sitting on a gray plate with steamed broccoli on the side.

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!